-This document paper estimated a historical trend in abundance indices of blue shark caught by Japanese tuna longline fishery in the North Atlantic from 1994 to 2021 using a spatio-temporal GLMM.
+This document paper estimated a historical trend in abundance indices of blue shark caught by Japanese tuna longline fishery in the South Atlantic from 1994 to 2021 using a spatio-temporal GLMM.
 The main advantage of the spatio-temporal model is an imputation for the missing data using spatial and temporal correlations through random effects (Thorson 2019).
-Unlike the design based GLM used in the previous assessment (Kai et al. 2015), the spatio-temporal GLMM developed by Thorson et al. (2015) enabled us to include interaction terms between spatial and temporal effects with high spatial resolutions.
+Unlike the design based GLM used in the previous assessment (Kai et al., 2015), the spatio-temporal GLMM developed by Thorson et al., (2015) enabled us to include interaction terms between spatial and temporal effects with high spatial resolutions.
 The spatio-temporal variations with high spatial resolution had a large impact on the annual trends in the estimated CPUE (Figure 3).

-The annual trends of the selected model (Model-6) suggested that the abundance indices of blue shark significantly increased in the second half of 2000s and then remained stable with higher CPUEs until 2015 (Figure 4).
-Thereafter, the abundance indices have been declining.
+The annual trends of the selected model (Model-6) suggested that the abundance indices of blue shark significantly increased in the second half of 2000s and then the abundance indices have been slightly declining (Figure 4).
 Since the fishing effort of Japanese longline fishery has been declining (Figure 2) due to shrinkage of operational areas, the recent decreasing trends in the abundance might be attributed to the high fishing pressure of foreign fisheries (ICCAT 2022).